The General Assembly of States Parties to the World Heritage Convention

 Elections to replace outgoing Committee members take place during the General Assembly of States Parties, meeting every two years during the General Conference of UNESCO (Article 8.3of the Convention ).

-The 23rd session of the General Assembly of States Parties to the World Heritage Convention will take place during the 41th session of the General Conference of UNESCO in 2021 (dates to be confirmed).
+The 24th session of the General Assembly of States Parties to the World Heritage Convention will take place during the 42th session of the General Conference of UNESCO, 22-23 November 2023.

 According to the Convention, a Committee member's mandate is for 6 years.